ssciwr/QuantumGrav/QuantumGravPy/docs/datasets_and_preprocessing.md

 The last three are part of `pytorch`/`pytorch_geometric`'s `Dataset` API, so check out the respective documentation to learn more about them.

-## Examples for InMemory- and On-disk datasets
+## How to create a dataset object
 Each dataset must first know where the raw data is stored.
-This takes the form of one or more Zarr or HDF5 files, which are passed in as a list.
+A set of .zarr files can be passed as a list.

 Next, it needs to know where to store the processed data.
 This is given by a single `pathlib.Path` or `string` object.
 A `processed` directory will be created there and the result of `pretransform` for each sample will be stored there.
-While both `QGDatasetInMemory` and `QGDataset` store the processed data on disk, the former will load all the processed data into memory at once, while the latter will lazily load data when needed.

-So, let's start with the on-disk dataset `QGDataset`.
-The `InMemoryDataset` is treated in the same way.
-The first thing to do is to inspect the signature of the constructor:
+Let's inspect the signature of the constructor:

 ```python
 class QGDataset(QGDatasetBase, Dataset):